Eversmile12/develop-your-cryptocurrency-ERC20/README.md

 npx hardhat compile
 ```

-You have two ways to interact with the NFT Marketplace:
-- Locally using Hardhat
-- Deploying the contracts on Polygon Mumbai-testnet

 ## Deploy the Token on Polygon Mumbai
 Everything explained above is extensively explained in the [How To Develop a Cryptocurrency - The Complete Guide (2022)](https://vitto.cc/how-to-develop-a-cryptocurrency-the-complete-2022-guide/)